pymupdf/PyMuPDF/docs/vars.rst

 ===============================
 Constants and Enumerations
 ===============================
 Constants and enumerations of :title:`MuPDF` as implemented by |PyMuPDF|.
-Each of the following variables is accessible as *fitz.variable*.
+Each of the following variables is accessible as *pymupdf.variable*.

 Constants